Macronutrients for Weight Loss

 When many think of weight loss, which we prefer to call fat loss, through diet what do they think?
 They don’t usually think of tracking macros for weight loss.
-They may think of some of these typical, but not practical solutions:
+They may think of some of these types, but not practical solutions:

 - Low carb diet

 - Boost up intense exercise with no change to diet